-SC to hear Special Leave Petition filed by Nirbhaya's killer Pawan Kumar Gupta on Monday
+Nirbhaya: SC to hear convict's Special Leave Petition on Monday

 New Delhi, Jan 19: The Supreme Court will hear on Monday the Special Leave Petition (SLP) filed by Pawan Kumar Gupta, one of the convicts in 2012 Nirbhaya gang-rape case in Delhi.